JustaFaiz/Oracle-SQL-Performance-Tuning/README.md

 # Oracle SQL Performance Tuning Project

 ## Overview
-This project demonstrates real-world SQL performance tuning techniques in Oracle Database using Oracle XE with very large databases.
+This project demonstrates real-world SQL performance tuning techniques in Oracle Database using Oracle XE with very large databases and focuses on understanding Oracle optimizer behavior rather than forcing plan changes.

 The goal is to analyze why SQL queries perform poorly, understand Oracle's Cost-Based Optimizer decisions, and apply the correct tuning strategies rather than forcing suboptimal plans.